-A major theme of the book of Ecclesiastes is satisfaction.
-In his wisdom, Solomon assiduously sought out the answer to the question, "What brings a person true satisfaction?"
-John Ritenbaugh proposes that God desires far more for us than mere satisfaction: He wants to give us real contentment, a state that comes only through a relationship with Him.
+God desires far more for us than mere satisfaction: He wants to give us real contentment, a state that comes only through a relationship with Him.

 Is a Christian denied a pleasurable life?
 Are we relegated to lives of drab monotony and duty?
-David Maas ponders these questions from the standpoint of the drives God created in humankind, concluding that there is a godly way to fulfill our desires for pleasure.
+On the contrary, we are created to experience pleasure.

-The peace, fellowship, praise, or thank offering was the most commonly given in ancient Israel.
-John Ritenbaugh explains that the represents God, the priest, and the offerer in satisfying fellowship.
+The peace (or thank) offering was the most commonly given in ancient Israel.
+It pictures God, the priest, and the offerer in satisfying fellowship.

 Richard Ritenbaugh, observing that everyone is trying to either get ahead in the world or to get by the best he can, suggests that a whole genre of career counseling handbooks has been spawned by this perennial need, among them Cal Newport's book So Good T. . .